 The Wayne Train Show – Wayne

-The National Collectors Club is hosting a special Christmas edition of its semi-annual exhibition December 23 at The Wayne PAL Hall.
+The National Collectors Club is hosting a special Christmas edition of its semi-annual exhibition on Sunday, December 23 at The Wayne PAL Hall.
 There's no shortage of running trains, plus antique models on display.

 The Collector's Experience

 Want a train to take home?
 Check out one of these shops.

 Hours: Tuesday through Friday, 11am to 7pm; Saturday, 11am to 5pm; Sunday, 11am to 3pm.